puaykaipoh/CHAINSTACK/README.md

 4. you should get the outcome out deletion

 ### Change database
-You can change the database by first install and running the database and then changing the DATABASES dictionary in CHAINSTACK/stack/settings.py
+- You can change the database by first install and running the database and then changing the DATABASES dictionary in CHAINSTACK/stack/settings.py
-You may want to change database if you wish to have a dedicated database server or multiple database servers
+- You may want to change database if you wish to have a dedicated database server or multiple database servers
+- If you change database remember to cd to stack and run python manage.py migrate

 ### Running the automated tests
 1. After installation, control c to stop the server from running